-Using a separate measurement device such as another DMM (Digital Multimeter) or oscilloscope, verify that the signal is behaving as expected at the input terminals of your DMM device.
+- Use a separate measurement device such as another DMM or oscilloscope to verify the signal behaves as expected at the input terminals of the DMM.
 This isolates the DMM device as the error and ensures that the input signal is not being corrupted at some other point in your system.

-If you are performing a waveform acquisition, make sure to use a sample rate at least 10 times your signal's frequency, if possible.
-Many times, you may have to sample at even higher rates.
+- If performing a waveform acquisition, configure the sample rate to be at least 10 times your signal's frequency.
 Bad readings are often caused by aliasing, which is in turn caused by a sampling rate that is too slow.
 See Aliasing for more information.

-You can also use the DC Noise Rejection Property, in this case each DC reading the DMM returns is actually an average of multiple high-speed samples.
+- Use the DC Noise Rejection Property so each DC reading the DMM returns is an average of multiple high-speed samples.
 By adjusting the relative weighting of those samples, you can adjust the sensitivity to different interfering frequencies.
-Refer to DC Noise Rejection for more details.
+See DC Noise Rejection for more information.

-If your device has user-programmable input ranges, be sure that the input range that is selected is that which minimizes noise and optimizes accuracy for your signal range.
+- If your device has user-programmable input ranges, be sure that the input range selected is one that minimizes noise and optimizes accuracy for your signal range.
 You can find this information in the specification sheet for your module.

 If you have exhausted all other troubleshooting tips and you still have offset or bad readings, you may need to send the board to NI for testing and re-calibration.

 - Check the calibration interval for your device.
 If the device is not calibrated at the frequency of the recommended calibration interval, it is no longer guaranteed to meet the warranted specifications.